 One of the wonderful aspects of a book, unlike an exhibition, is the ability to return and browse at your leisure.
 A new book is also a new acquaintance that can over time become an old friend.
 There are some books that are easily digested and perhaps sold or donated to the friend of the library while others you keeping finding yourself returning and finding more substance for the soul.
 The later is my experience with Blackmon’s Domestic Vacations.

 This is probably the place that I admit that I am more of an urban landscape photographer who creates images with “found” subjects.
 That does have an influence on my objectivity with regard to the subject matter for book review thus it may take a little longer to gain a full appreciation of constructed works such as this book by Blackmon.
 The good news is that with a web-journal subsequent content can be added!

 What I did not adequately discuss in my initial review is the creation and construction of Blackmon’s photographs.
 Some of which are disarmingly simple and with further analysis become deeper in complexity.
 The components of her photographs are not there by chance.
 Every part of her photographs provide clues and we are the ones that have the opportunity to create the resulting story.

 Such as this photograph, above, Green Velvet.
 The interplay between the girl on the couch and the woman in the painting with the action off screen on the right create an amazing tension.
-The woman in the painting is positioned with her vision directed off the left side of the photograph, while the dog and off screen activity is on the right.
+The woman in the painting is positioned with her vision directed off the left side of the photograph, while the dog and off-screen activity is on the right edge of the frame.
 Then you notice that the countenance of the woman in the painting is a similar resignation as the girl who sits on the couch.
-The girl has her remote at near hand and apparently has to watch the adjacent dog performance perhaps with something far better to do?
+The girl has her remote near at hand and apparently has to watch the adjacent dog performance perhaps with something far better to do.

 Each of the photographs in Blackmon’s book need time to be read, thought about and reconsidered.